 Use whitespace when possible to differentiate between colors.

 Don't use color alone to convey information.
 Use patterns, shapes, and text to distinguish information.
 Mural has connectors and shapes that you can also label so that you don't have to rely on color.

 If color is necessary (for example, a chart or graph), use a text alternative to convey the same information.
 Color names are available on hover in the color palette.

 Add tags to colors.
 Tags are a convenient option for collaborators who are color-blind to distinguish between colors if needed.

 Try our color-blind accessible color samples!
 The colors are similar to the original sticky note colors.
-Check out our template, Accessibility Best Practices for MURAL, to quickly grab these samples, or use the HEX color codes:
+Check out our template, Accessibility best practices for Mural, to quickly grab these samples, or use the HEX color codes:

-Notes: We're in the process of implementing custom, accessible color palettes and will provide updates when we have more information.
+Note: We're in the process of implementing custom, accessible color palettes and will provide updates when we have more information.

 Do you have best practice tips you'd like to share for facilitating accessible and inclusive meetings?
-MURAL’s DS+A (Design System & Accessibility) team would love to hear from you.
-Please contact the team at email@example.com.
+Mural’s DS+A (Design System & Accessibility) team would love to hear from you.
+Please contact the team at firstname.lastname@example.org.